-Krys Boyd and the Think production crew will visit Washington, D.C. to broadcast live from NPR headquarters May 8-11, 2017.
-Krys will talk with curators for the Smithsonian, NPR radio legends Susan Stamberg and Scott Simon, and Atlantic reporter Franklin Foer.
+For the fifth year in a row, Krys Boyd and the Think production crew will visit Washington, D.C. to broadcast live from NPR headquarters June 24-28.
+Krys will talk with NPR figures, policy makers, authors and more.

-• Listen to the podcast of each show after it airs here or on your favorite podcast app.
+- Listen to the podcast of each show after it airs in our show archive, or on your favorite podcast app.

 » Last week, President Trump officially declared he’s running for re-election.
 The announcement has shared headlines with stories about increased tension with Iran, further testimony tied to the Mueller Report and, of course, the crowded field of Democratic presidential candidates.
 Host Krys Boyd sorts through the day’s news with a panel of Washington-based reporters: Abby Livingston of the Texas Tribune and Ron Elving, senior editor and correspondent for NPR.

 » The U.S. Department of Veterans Affairs is charged with a mission laid out by President Lincoln: “To care for him who shall have borne the battle, and for his widow, and his orphan.”
 Secretary of Veterans Affairs Robert Wilkie joins host Krys Boyd to talk about how the V.A. is working to provide more efficient care for vets – and how the department is evolving to address PTSD and mental health.